Rosslyn Chapel (Edinburgh) – Medieval Day

 Storytelling has been in my family for over a hundred years.
 My initial learning was passed down from my Grandfather to father and then onto to me.

 You’re probably saying, well anyone can tell or read a story from a book it’s easy.
-If you have children or grandchildren you’ve probably done this many times.
-Storytelling is truly an art form in its own right, and to convincingly bring characters to life needs professional training.
+If you have children or grandchildren, you’ve probably done this many times.
+Storytelling is truly an art form in its own right, and to convincingly bring characters to life needs a professional training.
 Working with Voice Coaches, the Scottish Storytelling Centre in Edinburgh & Toast Masters International, I’ve honed my skills over many years to become an accredited storyteller and public speaker.
 I have recently added civil celebrant to my portfolio of services which can be found on my CIVILCELEBRANTSCOTLAND.CO.UK website.